-Darlene Streit understands the service you require to find that special home in the land of enchantment.
+Darlene Streit understands the service you require to find that special home in the Land of Enchantment.
 A home or property is a lot more than a wish list of features or a spec sheet full of amenities.
 Any given property has history, certain key values, and has a neighborhood or surrounding area.
-All of these aspects can become factors that figure into the decision-making processes to buy a home that you’ll be truly happy with today and tomorrow.
+All of these aspects can become factors that figure into the decision-making process to buy a home that you’ll be truly happy with today and tomorrow.

 We understand those subtleties, and we do our homework to make sure we know your needs so that we can help you find that special home.
 At the end of the day, finding that special property to fulfill your happiness is part of our job, our passion – and sharing what we know with you enables and empowers you to make every decision in the process.

 The process of buying or selling a home involves a dizzying amount of information about locations and valuations, financing and inspections, staging, showing, and closings.
 It’s an information-rich process, one that requires intelligence to sort through it all and to present it to you, the buyer, in a way that makes sense – which then guides you to the purchase you really want to make.
 That kind of finesse requires experience, and a little something we call intuition – as well as a database of information about thousands of properties throughout the Santa Fe area.

 As your broker, we help you with pre-qualifying – that means we have a professional confidentially analyze your financial situation so that you do not worry about the financing of your purchase.
 Then we listen to you to uncover your needs in a new home, and to prioritize those needs based on what you would like to invest in a new home.
 We follow that process by identifying properties that meet your qualifications and needs, and we keep you informed and frequently updated during the process of buying a home.
 Last but not least, we continually communicate with you about the process and all of your options.